Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach

-The polar motion follows the same equation as for the geodesic which also involves only functions of the polar angle $\theta$.
+Thus, contrary to the radial motion, the polar electrogeodesic motion is corrected w.r.t the geodesic motion.
+However, it also involves only functions of the polar angle $\theta$.
 In conclusion, the property (\ref{COND}) provides us with a Carter-like constant which, together with the mass, can be used to derive the first order equations for the radial and polar motion.
-Both equations are separable and remain unchanged w.r.t to the geodesic motion.
-This already implies that the different radial and polar equilibrium positions for the charged particles will remain the same as the one of their neutral counterpart.
+Both equations are separable.
+Since the radial equation remains the same, this already implies that the different radial equilibrium positions for the charged particles will remain the same as the one of their neutral counterpart.
+On the contrary, the polar equilibrium positions will be modified.
 We shall come back on this point in the following.